mkaszubowski/reefpoints/source/posts/2016-03-25-what-makes-phoenix-presence-special-sneak-peek.md

 Unlike most libraries and web frameworks in various languages, Phoenix does not require a central datastore to hold presence information.
-While having to deploy redis or similar datastores increases your operational overhead, it also introduces a couple severe penalties – a single point of failure, and central bottleneck.
+While having to deploy Redis or similar datastores increases your operational overhead, it also introduces a couple severe penalties – a single point of failure, and central bottleneck.
 Worse still, if one of your servers goes down, you'll have orphaned data stuck permanently